-G. Property and Equipment
+F. Property and Equipment

-All acquisitions of property and equipment in excess of \$5,000 and all expenditures for repairs, maintenance, renewals, and betterments that materially prolong the useful lives of assets are capitalized.
 Property and equipment are carried at cost or, if donated, at the approximate fair value at the date of donation.
+Property and equipment acquisitions are capitalized if they are in excess of \$5,000.
 Depreciation is computed using the straight-line method over the estimated useful life of each asset.
-The State of Louisiana and the federal government have a reversionary interest in property purchased with state and federal funds.
-Its disposition as well as the ownership of any proceeds there from is subject to state and federal regulations.
+The funding sources and the federal government may have a reversionary interest in certain property purchased with those funds.
+Its disposition as well as the ownership of any proceeds therefrom is subject to certain funding source regulations.